Shawn Mendes & Camila Cabello Lit Up The VMAs Stage For “Senorita”

 Camila and Shawn got me feeling some type of way!!!!! 😴🥴 #VMAs— GeRaRdo 🇲🇽 (@gerardo3210) August 27, 2019

-It wasn't just fans — celebrities were just as hopefully that the rumored-couple would share a smooch.
+It wasn't just fans — celebrities were just as hopefully that the rumoured-couple would share a smooch.

 Please the whole crowd really was waiting for Camila Cabello and Shawn Mendes to kiss pic.twitter.com/ZdXUffITJI— brad (@prisonofpassion) August 27, 2019